United Political Party

 The United Political Party was a political party in the Cook Islands.
-It was founded shortly before the 1965 election and was led by the then-Leader of Government Business, D. C. Brown.
+It was founded shortly before the 1965 election and was led by the then-Leader of Government Business, Dick Charles Brown.
 It ran 16 candidates, 4 of which were elected; Brown himself lost his seat.
 The party fell apart after the election, though some members went on to participate in the United Cook Islanders.